Nickhunt2243/lambda-calculus-interpreter/README.md

 Before substituting a type variable `'a` with a type `T`, the inferencer checks whether `'a` appears anywhere inside `T`.
-If it does, the substitution would create an infinite type — for example, `'a = 'a -> int` — which has no finite representation.
+If it does, the substitution would create an infinite type, for example, `'a = 'a -> int`, which has no finite representation.
 This check, called the occurs check, raises a `LambTypeError` for self-application expressions such as `fn x => x x`.